Elizabeth Robins Pennell: Art criticism

 Kimberly Morse Jones writes that "Pennell's criticism constitutes a vital component of a wider movement in Victorian criticism that came to be known as the New Art Criticism", listing Alfred Lys Baldry, D.S.
 MacColl, George Moore, R.A.M.
 Stevenson, Charles Whibley and Frederick Wedmore as fellow contributors to this movement.
+These writers, including Pennell, were instrumental in developing formalist art criticism, an important method adopted by some critics in the twentieth century.

 Food criticism

 Pennell's place in the literary history of cooking and eating has recently been reappraised, as she "paved the way for food writers such as Elizabeth David, M. F. K. Fisher, and Jane Grigson," according to Jacqueline Block Williams.